How to make Homemade Labels for your Homemade Gifts

 Stamps are also a great option for rustic hanging gift tags that you tie onto gifts (these don’t typically run through a printer).

 Option 3: Use Craft Labels & High-Quality Markers to Create Homemade Labels

-If you are confident in your lovely handwriting, you can simply use labels from the craft store and a high-quality pen or marker to create labels.
+If you are confident in your lovely handwriting, you can simply use labels from the craft or office supply store and a high-quality pen or marker to create labels.
 While this may seem like an obvious choice, there are some ways to create labels that will ensure a better presentation.
 For example, instead of using a simple white mailing sticker, consider craft paper labels or chalk board labels.

 Practice your handwriting and plan out your spacing before writing on the actual label, and write on the label before you put it on your gift to avoid a mistake you can’t take back.

 Other Things to Consider when Creating Homemade Labels